ben-denham/labtech/docs/tutorial.md

 results = lab.run_tasks(classifier_experiments)
 for experiment, prob_y in results.items():
+    dataset_y = DATASETS[experiment.dataset_key]["y"]
-    print(f'{experiment}: {log_loss(DATASETS[experiment.dataset_key]["y"], prob_y) = :.3}')
+    print(f'{experiment}: {log_loss(dataset_y, prob_y) = :.3}')
 ```

-The lab context can also be useful for passing parameters to tasks
+The lab context can also be useful for passing parameters to a task
-that won't affect the result and therefore don't need to be part of
+that won't affect its result and therefore don't need to be part of
-the tasks formal parameters.
-E.g. log levels and task-internal
+the task's formal parameters.
+For example: log levels and
-parallelism settings.
+task-internal parallelism settings.

-> Warning: It is important that you do NOT make changes to context
+**It is important that you do NOT make changes to context values that
-> values that impact task results after you have started caching
+impact task results after you have started caching experiment
-> experiment results - otherwise your cached results may not reflect
+results** - otherwise your cached results may not reflect your latest
-> your latest context values.
+context values.

 ### Bringing it all together and aggregating results